Hodge polynomials of some moduli spaces of Coherent Systems: Universal families of extensions

-In particular, as a restriction of these results we obtain the classical ones on universal extensions, here ``universal'' is in the usual sense.
+As a restriction of these results we obtain the classical ones on universal extensions, here ``universal'' is in the usual sense.
 These are the following (see \cite{NR}, \cite{R} and the Appendix on extensions of \cite{S}):

 Fix an algebraic variety $X$, and let $S$ and $T$ be two more algebraic varieties.
 Let $V$ (resp. $W$) be a vector bundle on $S\times X$ (resp. $T\times X$), such that dim($H^1(X,\mathscr{H}om (W_t , V_s))$) is independent of the point $(s,t)$ of $S\times T$.
 Let $p_{S\times T}$, $p_T$ and $p_S$ be the projections $S\times T \times X \rightarrow S \times T$, $S\times T \rightarrow T$ and $S\times T \rightarrow S$ respectively.